Lunar CLI Reference

 lunar cataloger dev

-Please note that catalogers can be highly environment-dependent.
-Please be mindful of "works on my machine" types of issues.
+Catalogers can be highly environment-dependent.
+Be mindful of "works on my machine" types of issues.

 lunar collector run [--output-json] [--pr <pr-number>] \